Beats & Symbols (TEA-Occ): How It Works and How to Score Higher

 Quick answer

-- ✓Beat count accuracy — how correctly you track the number of audio tone repetitions
+- ✓Beat count accuracy — how correctly you report the number of tone beats in each sequence

-- ✓Symbol match accuracy — how correctly you identify matching symbol pairs on screen
+- ✓Symbol match accuracy — how reliably you identify matching pairs from the visual display

-- ✓Dual-task performance — how well you maintain accuracy on both channels simultaneously (not just one at a time)
+- ✓Dual-task performance — your ability to maintain accuracy on both channels at once, not just sequentially

-- ✓Performance across difficulty levels — whether your accuracy holds as the cognitive load increases
+- ✓Progression across difficulty levels — whether your combined accuracy holds as beat sequences lengthen and symbol displays become more complex

 Practise for free first